Want to understand how things move and why they stop? Learning about forces makes it simple.

 Sit back, have a cup of tea, Let’s explore the basic types of forces that make things around us work.

-What Are the Two Main Types of Forces?
+What Are the Two Main Categories of Forces?

 Forces are classified into two categories: